DormintLab/ai_docs/README.md

 - Triggers for health deterioration
 and many more, enabling the development of AI agents based on a person's health condition.

+The platform includes built-in configurations with popular social networks such as X, TikTok, Instagram, Facebook, YouTube, and others.
+It allows users to respond to new posts in these networks, create AI-generated content, and post it directly, enabling users to monetize their activity on these platforms.

+The platform also offers numerous integrations with various AI services such as MidJourney, Anthropic, ChatGPT, and others.
+These integrations enable the creation of high-quality materials using AI and significantly enhance the user experience.

+# Creating Custom Integrations

+The Dormint platform allows users to build their own integrations with external services, providing flexibility to expand functionality based on unique needs.
+Key features include:

+1. API Connectivity:
+Users can connect to any service that offers an API by defining endpoints, authentication methods, and request parameters directly within the platform.

+2. Custom Nodes:
+Dormint enables the creation of custom business nodes that encapsulate the logic for interacting with external services.
+Users can define inputs, outputs, and data transformations tailored to the specific integration.

+3. Scalable Design:
+Once created, custom integrations can be reused across multiple projects or shared within the Dormint marketplace, allowing for collaborative development and scaling of AI agents.

+With these capabilities, Dormint empowers users to enhance their AI agents with virtually unlimited connectivity and tailor-made functionality.